 For example, Harvard’s average GPA is 4.18, so you’ll have to get straight As in nearly all of your classes to be a competitive applicant.

 You may be wondering, “What colleges can I get into with a 3.8 gpa?”
 Let’s take a look at a few options.

 NYU is renowned for its innovative academics and international focus.
 It has degree-granting campuses in New York, Abu Dhabi, and Shanghai and 11 study away sites worldwide.
 NYU is proud of its diverse and international student body from 133 countries.

 NYU is one of the largest private universities in the country and is ranked 28th in U.S. News’ Best National University rankings.The average test scores and GPA of NYU’s admitted students are:

 The University of Rochester is described as “one of the smallest and most collegiate schools among the nation’s top research universities.”
 Nearly 90% of its students remain on campus throughout their four-year programs, and there are 280 student organizations to join.

 Rochester offers smaller class sizes and significant collaborations with faculty members.
 With no curricular requirements, every student can dictate their own learning experience.
-The University of Rochester is ranked 34th in U.S. News’s Best National University rankings.
+The University of Rochester is ranked 36th in the U.S. News’s Best National University rankings.